My Italian Connection

 Once Upon A Runway

 When I was sixteen years old I was “discovered” by a modeling agency.
-A woman approached me and my mother in a clothing store and invited me to visit their offices in New York City.
-My Dad was against the idea, but my Mom secretly brought me to NY on the LIRR (Long Island Rail Road) to a fancy skyscraper on Madison Avenue.
+A woman approached me in a clothing store on Long Island, where I grew up, and invited me to visit their offices in New York City.
+My Dad was against the idea, but my Mom secretly brought me to New York on the LIRR (Long Island Rail Road) to a fancy skyscraper on Madison Avenue.
 They wanted me to start right away, but alas, Dad put his foot down and said I couldn’t start until I graduated High School.
 The following year, I finished school and began my career in fashion.

 The Language of Love